wacl-york/quant-scraper/README.md

 ## Setup

+### Creating CloudFormation Stack

 A CloudFormation template of all the required resources is provided in the file `aws_cloudformation.template`.
-Firstly, create a Stack from this template in the `CloudFormation` page using the default settings.
+Firstly, create a Stack from this template in the `CloudFormation`, the only value that needs to be filled in is the email address that automated summaries will be sent to.

-This will create all the necessary resources tied to the AWS account from which it was run, although a few additional bits of configuration are required before the program is ready to be run.
+The stack contains all the necessary AWS resources to run the data scraping, although a few additional bits of configuration are required before the program is ready to be run.

 ### Populate Secrets